How Does The Frugal Lifestyle Help You Stay Healthy?

 Some of the best frugal living tips involve making your own cleaning products.

 Using natural products such as baking soda, vinegar and bicarb you can clean your entire home for very little money and chemical free.

 Other frugal ways include making your own washing powder, over cleaners and rust remover.

-This fantastic list of Household Cleaner Recipes provides you with 100 different frugal ways to clean your home.
+This fantastic list of homemade cleaning products provides you with all the frugal ways to clean your home.

 You may also like:

 Embracing frugal ways of living will help you live below your means.
 Saving the difference between what you earn and what you spend can really improve your health.

 This might seem strange but think about it.